Mardarije Uskoković: Life

 Uskoković was born on 22 December 1889 in Podgorica, Montenegro, near the area of Kornet in the region of Lješanska nahija.
 His father Petar "Pero" was a tribal captain and mother Jelena "Jela" hailed from the famous Serbian Božović family.

 Uskoković was baptized at the church in the village of St. George and given the name Ivan.
 Given that he came from a notable family, he was allowed to further his education, first attending primary school in Rijeka Crnojevića and secondary school (gymnasium) in Cetinje and then in Belgrade, Serbia.

 He travelled to Studenica in 1905, where he was ordained a deacon and received the name Mardarije.
 He stayed in Studenica for a year and a half, after which he went to Moscow for further education.
 He spent the next twelve years in Russia.
 In September 1907, he continued his education at the Theological School in Zhytomyr in western Ukraine.
 He was seventeen then.
 After two school years, at his request in 1908 he went to the Chisinau Theological Seminary in capital Moldavia.
 In 1908, he became a hieromonk, and received the rank of sinđel in 1912.
 He finished the seminary in 1912.

 He spent the next five years as a hieromonk in the Alexander Nevsky Lavra.
-He was admitted to the Petersburg Theological Academy.
+He was admitted to the Saint Petersburg Theological Academy.
 Although he had one more year of study left, at the outbreak of World War I, he went to Niš to be with his people (Belgrade was under siege).
 He arrived on the first Sunday in August [1914]. and he first appeared to the Belgrade Metropolitan Dimitriju.
 The Metropolitan thought that it would be more useful for him to return to Russia.

 After returning to Russia, he began a series of lectures on the All-Slavic unification, which was in direct contradiction with the then European policy.
 In the summer of 1915, he was entrusted with the mission of visiting prisoners of war on the river Volga, the mountain Ural, the Caucasus, and the Siberia.
 He inspired prisoners of Slovenian origin with Slavophile ideas.
 The clergyman Montenegrin Metropolitanate graduated in 1916 from the Petrograd Spiritual Academy.
 In the same city, he also studied church law at the Faculty of Law.